 Winner: Freeform Games

 Freeform murder mystery games for 10+ players keep everyone simultaneously active through investigation threads that run in parallel.
-My Mystery Party works well but can create passive moments during investigation phases.
-Night of Mystery's turn-based structure ensures fairness but may bore players waiting for their questioning turn.
+Scripted formats work well but can create passive moments during investigation phases.
+Structured round-based formats ensure fairness but may leave players waiting for their questioning turn.

 With large families, simultaneous action prevents the "watching and waiting" phenomenon that kills energy.